What if a complaint is made about me?

 Will I have an opportunity to resolve the issues with the person who complained?

 Often, the answer is yes.
 Around 30% of complaints are resolved this way.
-Our Commissioner can refer a complaint to you so you can respond directly to the consumer, or refer the complaint to the Advocacy Service.
-The Advocacy Service supports the consumer in discussing their concerns directly with you.
-At this stage, many providers successfully resolve complaints by working with the consumer.
+Our Commissioner can refer a complaint to you so you can respond directly to the person, or refer the complaint to the Advocacy Service.
+The Advocacy Service supports the person making the complaint in discussing their concerns directly with you.
+At this stage, many providers successfully resolve complaints by working with the complainant.

 HDC has a report back procedure to check the concerns have been appropriately addressed.